danielabar/meblog/src/markdown/active_storage_form_errors.md

 end
 ```

+The `debug` gem is included by default in modern Rails projects.
+If you’re using an older version or don’t have it installed, you can add it to your Gemfile.
+For more, see the [Rails Debugging Guide](https://guides.rubyonrails.org/debugging_rails_applications.html#debugging-with-the-debug-gem).

 <aside class="markdown-aside">
 In a real-world application, authentication and authorization would be necessary to ensure users can only view and modify their own expense reports.
 However, this post focuses solely on Active Storage and file persistence, so auth concerns are omitted for simplicity.
 </aside>